parketh/parketh/README.md

 Prior to retraining as a software developer, I interned as a financial data analyst at Google and worked on fundraising and technical research at [Fabric Ventures](http://fabric.vc), a European web3 VC.
 Before that, I was a CFA-qualified financial analyst focusing on asset valuation in the context of international arbitration.

 I am also studying for an MBA at London Business School.
-There, I lead on-chain governance as part of [LBS Blockchain](https://lbs-blockchain.com/) and manage our delegation at [MakerDAO](https://makerdao.com/).
+There, I lead on-chain governance as part of [LBS Blockchain](https://lbs-blockchain.com/) and manage our delegation at [MakerDAO](https://makerdao.com/) and [Aave](https://aave.com/).

 ## 😄 About me